xaviermatos/angular-list-project/README.md

-## In order to run this project you will need to download node_modules using npm install in the terminal inside a clone of this project to get project with node.js working fully.
+## In order to run this project you will need to download node_modules using npm install in the terminal inside a clone of this project to get the project with node.js working fully.

 # AngHelloWorld